The Doge’s Palace through history

 The Practical Information

-Opening hours: The Palace is open all days from 8.30 am. to 7, 9, or 11 pm. depending on the day
+Under normal circumstances, the Palace is open all days from 8.30 am. to 7, 9, or 11 pm. depending on the day

 - Buy the Secret Itinerary Tour, and skip the line.
 The price is 28 euro, and it doesn’t include the other museums.
 They will give you an exact time when you have to show up.